 All land holders are bound by planning schemes, including ministers, government departments, public authorities and municipal councils in Victoria, with the following important exceptions:

-• government departments and ministers can be exempted by order of the Governor-in-Council (s 16 PE Act); for example, the Minister for Health and the Minister for Education are exempted from planning schemes;
+• government departments and ministers can be exempted by order of the Governor-in-Council (s 16 PE Act) (e.g. the Ministers for Education and Health are exempted from planning schemes);

 • land owned by the Commonwealth Government is typically not regulated by planning schemes;

 • existing uses of land can continue, despite their prohibition in the relevant planning scheme.
-These are called non-conforming use rights.
+These are called “existing use rights” or “non-conforming use rights”.
 To establish a non-conforming use right, it must be proved that the land was used continuously for a particular purpose before the planning scheme or planning amendment came into operation, and since, without significant interruption.

 Planning schemes and amendments are prepared by planning authorities, which are usually local councils, but can also be the Minister for Planning, or another minister or public authority appointed by the Minister for Planning.

 Planning schemes are administered and enforced by responsible authorities, which are usually local councils.
 In some cases, the Minister for Planning administers and enforces planning schemes.